Foundation Repair Dictionary

 I

-• Improper drainage refers to conditions where surface or subsurface water is not directed away from a home as intended.
+Conditions where surface or subsurface water is not directed away from a home as intended.
 This can allow water to collect near the foundation or move through soil in ways that affect moisture balance.

 Improper drainage tends to matter most when water consistently accumulates near the foundation or when moisture-sensitive soils are present.
 Addressing water pathways is often a first step before considering other factors.